woodenworks/project-kraken/adventure-content/monsters/Kynerith Copperfern.md

 ***Suppress Hope.*** A creature of Kynerith’s choice within 60 feet cannot regain hit points until the start of her next turn.

 ***Eldritch Blast.*** *Ranged Spell Attack:* +8 to hit, range 120 ft., three targets. *Hit:* 10 (1d10 + 5) Force damage per beam.

+***Chorus of Despair (Recharge 5–6).*** Psychic static radiates from Kynerith. _Wisdom Saving Throw:_ DC 16, each creature in a 30-foot cone emenation. _Failure:_ 18 (4d8) Psychic damage and frightened until the end of its next turn. _Success:_ Half damage and is not frightened.

 ***Mind Spike.*** *Ranged Spell Attack:* +9 to hit, range 120 ft., one target. *Hit:* 14 (3d8) psychic damage.
 If the target is frightened or cursed, it takes an additional 7 (2d6) psychic damage.